 “That is kind of an unusual name, do they have a lot of baskets?”
 I asked.

-“The name has to do with the baskets of bread that were left over after Jesus fed a whole bunch of people a long time ago,” was his response.
-He added, “It is the place of choice to eat for lots of ticket holders.”
+“The name has to do with the baskets of bread that were left over after Jesus fed a whole bunch of people a long time ago,” was he responded.
+Continuing, he added, “It is the place of choice to eat for lots of ticket holders.”

 “Lead the way,” I said.

 As we entered the cafe, the ticket man nodded his greeting to several people he obviously recognized, but he seemed to be looking for a particular person as he kept looking around the room where we were seated.

 “You seem to be looking for someone.
 Are you supposed to meet him or her here?”
 I asked with a little disappointment.

 “No,” he responded, “I am not supposed to meet him, but I was hoping he would be here so I could introduce you to him.”

 Continuing, he said, “I think he may be able to help you with some of the questions you have about the ticket to glory and what it means for this side of eternity.”